Introduction and context

 The more you scan an area, the more detail and precision you can obtain.
 This approach may seem logical and worthy of being standard, but it is far from being common; other 3D scanners don’t work this way.

 Two laser 3D scanning modes are available on the HandySCAN 700: cross grid mode and single beam mode.
 Cross grid mode enables fast data acquisition, while the single beam mode enables the scanner to acquire hard-to-reach areas like piping, deep pockets, or intricate part geometries.
-The single beam mode is often used after the object has been scanned in cross grid mode first, to gain in precision and detail.
+The single-beam mode is often used after the object has been scanned in cross grid mode first, to gain precision and detail.

 Creaform software overview